mozilla/badgekit-api-client/docs/programs.md

 Programs represent the lowest-level of admin in BadgeKit API.
 Each program belongs to a single [issuer](issuers.md), which in turn belongs to a [system](systems.md).
 Badges may be associated with a particular program.

+_Each program exists within the context of a system and issuer._

 The [`Client`](methods.md) object provides the following methods:

 * [`getPrograms`](#getprograms-program)